 3. Do not touch the produce at an outdoor market.
 Simply indicate to the seller what you want

 4. Do not order a cafe au lait to end your meal.
 This drink is taken at breakfast.

 5. Do not rush your meal.
 The French enjoy their time to relax over a coffee or meal.
-You should to and take at least 2 hours to savour the flavours.
+You should too and take at least 2 hours to savor the flavors.